Dronehub/minijson/specification.md

     followed by field name in UTF-8, and then goes the Value of the element
 * If value is 12, then next data is unsigned int24
+* If value is 13, then next data is an unsigned short representing the count of characters, and then these characters follow and are interpreted as a UTF-8 string
+* If value is 14, then next data is an unsigned int representing the count of characters, and then these characters follow and are
+* If value is 15, then next data is a unsigned short, and then a list follows of that many elements
+* If value is 16, then next data is a unsigned int, and then a list follows of that many elements
+* If value is 17, then next data is a unsigned short, and then an object follows of that many elements
+* If value is 18, then next data is a unsigned int, and then an object follows of that many elements